-- i) In the case of full-time study, a candidate shall not obtain credit in any of the courses unless s/he completes all such courses in the same academic year and in the case of part-time study, a candidate shall not obtain credit in any of the courses unless s/he completes a minimum of three such courses in the same academic year: Provided that a candidate may be exempted by the Senate from re-attendance at or from re-attendance at and re-examination in any course in which s/he has attained such higher standard than the pass standard as may be determined by the Senate, but such exemption shall remain in effect only until the end of the examination session of the following academic year. - ii) In the case of full-time study, a candidate who completes only two of the courses and in the case of part-time study, a candidate who completes only one of the courses may be permitted by the Senate to present herself/himself for supplementary examination in the course or courses that s/he has failed to complete. - iii) In a case considered by it to be exceptional, the Senate may permit a candidate who has passed only one of the courses to present herself/himself for supplementary examination in the courses that s/he has failed to complete. - iv) A candidate who fails to complete the courses prescribed for Year of Study I, may be permitted by the Senate to renew her/his registration and be required to re-attend and present herself/himself for re-examination in all the courses prescribed for Year of Study I of the curriculum.
+- i) In the case of full-time study, a candidate shall not obtain credit in any of the courses unless s/he completes all such courses in the same academic year and in the case of part-time study, a candidate shall not obtain credit in any of the courses unless s/he completes a minimum of three such courses in the same academic year: Provided that a candidate may be exempted by the Senate from re-attendance at or from re-attendance at and re-examination in any course in which s/he has attained such higher standard than the pass standard as may be determined by the Senate, but such exemption shall remain in effect only until the end of the examination session of the following academic year. - ii) In the case of full-time study, a candidate who completes only two of the courses and in the case of part-time study, a candidate who completes only one of the courses may be permitted by the Senate to present herself/himself for supplementary examination in the course or courses that s/he has failed to complete. - iii) In a case considered by it to be exceptional, the Senate may permit a candidate who has passed only one of the courses to present herself/himself for supplementary examination in the courses that s/he has failed to complete.

-8.1.3 Postgraduate Diplomas in Child Health (Community Paediatrics) and (Neurodevelopment); Health Service Management; Occupational Health; Public Health and Tropical Medicine and Hygiene
+iv) A candidate who fails to complete the courses prescribed for Year of Study I, may be permitted by the Senate to renew her/his registration and be required to re-attend and present herself/himself for re-examination in all the courses prescribed for Year of Study I of the curriculum.

-- 8.1.3.1 Admission rules - a) Admission requirements
+8.1.3 Postgraduate Diplomas in Child Health (Community Paediatrics); Child Health (Neurodevelopment); Health Service Management; Occupational Health; Public Health and Tropical Medicine and Hygiene

-A graduate of the University who has been awarded one of the following degrees: Bachelor of Dental Science:
+- 8.1.3.1 Admission rules - a) Admission requirements for Postgraduate Diplomas in Child Health (Community Paediatrics); Child Health (Neurodevelopment); Health Service Management and Public Health

-Bachelor of Medicine and Bachelor of Surgery; Bachelor of Nursing;
+A graduate of the University who has been awarded one of the following degrees: Bachelor of Dental Science; Bachelor of Medicine and Bachelor of Surgery; Bachelor of Nursing;